 How many people did Jack the Ripper kill?

-When was Jack the Ripper active?
+Was Jack the Ripper ever identified?

-Who did Jack the Ripper kill?
+Where did Jack the Ripper operate?

 1 comment